mathesar-foundation/mathesar-wiki/design/process.md

 Evaluate how usable (i.e., can users use it?), desirable (i.e., do users want it?), and performant the prototypes are; collect that information to improve the final design or start an additional prototype iteration.

 ## Activities
-- Preliminary team evaluation of prototypes
+- **Informal action analysis**
+	- Take a look at the sequence of actions users have to perform to complete a task
+  - Analyze each action based on how frequent they might be, how many facts does the user have to learn to perform an action etc.
+- **Cognitive walkthrough**
+	- Imagine what people are thinking or doing while using the prototype
+  - Find obvious problems, missing controls, confusing labels
-- Heuristic evaluation of prototypes (against predefined design principles)
+- **Heuristic evaluation of prototypes (against predefined design principles)**
+ - Evaluate a design based on guidelines or general principles
+ - Evaluators do the analysis alone then problems are combined
+ - Often useful to analyze combined results as a group activity
-- Conduct user testing (comparative or explorative)
+- **Conduct user testing (comparative or explorative)**
-- Conduct surveys or interviews to obtain user insights
+- **Conduct surveys or interviews to obtain user insights**

 ## Questions
 ### Do we need to always test with actual users?